sybrew/the-seo-framework/readme.txt

 	* TODO The robots-meta is now generated on-demand only, meaning sitemaps generate much faster.
 		* TODO can we prevent sitemap post-cache invoking locally?
 We can clear WP cache.
 			* Would this require a new memoization system?
 Could we not, at that point, better depend on wp_cache_*?
+	* The sitemap now displays more accessibly on mobile devices.
+	* Large sitemaps are now rendered more quickly by the browser.

 **For developers:**

+* **Changed:**
+	* TODO The sitemap stylesheet now uses a different hierarchy to output items.
+We made this change so we could center the sitemap.
 * **Object notes:**
 	* Object `\The_SEO_Framework\Debug` is now `\The_SEO_Framework\Internal\Debug`.
 	* Object `\The_SEO_Framework\Deprecated` is now `\The_SEO_Framework\Internal\Deprecated`.